Keeping people safe is everyone's business and should be at the heart of what we do.

 VONNE is working in partnership with Catalyst Stockton-on-Tees, Connected Voice, Durham Community Action and Northumberland CVA, to deliver training and awareness raising sessions on the importance of safeguarding and highlighting the open access NCVO safeguarding resources across the North East, working alongside the region’s local infrastructure organisations.

 The project is funded through DCMS and The National Lottery Community Fund.

 Safeguarding through Covid-19

 Keeping people safe through the Covid-19 pandemic is vital and not limited to protecting people from the disease.

 As thousands of people volunteer to help their communities, organisations move to deliver their services online quickly, and trustees and leaders of charities are faced with challenges that just a few weeks ago would have been unthinkable, safeguarding needs to remain at the heart of our collective response.

-The Safer Culture North East partners have been working to adapt our project to meet the specific demands of the current situation; thanks go to The Community Fund and DCMS for allowing flexibility in the project.
+Safer Culture North East has been working to adapt to meet the specific demands of the current situation; thanks go to The Community Fund and DCMS for allowing flexibility in the project.

 - Safeguarding for volunteers

 - Safeguarding for online services

 Digisafe is a step-by-step digital safeguarding guide for charities designing new services or taking existing ones online.